chavarera/PythonScript/Data_Structure_In_Python/List/ListComprehension.md

 ['odd', 'Even', 'odd', 'Even', 'odd', 'Even', 'odd', 'Even', 'odd', 'Even']
 ```

-### Error  In List Comprehenstion
+### Error  In List Comprehension

-expression in list comprehension can only accept single variable of any type(string,list,int,tuple)
+expression in a list comprehension can only accept single variable of any type(string, list, int, tuple)
-object we can not add element more than one
+the object we can not add element more than one

 Example
 ```python